What’s wrong with factory-farmed chicken?

 In addition to on-farm pick up, our chickens can be found at the following locations:

 Dimple Cheeks Farmer's Market (Mt.
-View, Big Island)
+View, Hawaii Island)

 Located before the Hilo Coffee Mill on the mauka side of Hwy 11 between the 12 and 13 mm, this is much more than your typical fruit and veggie stand.
 Maria has a very wide assortment of local and mostly organic produce, macnuts, oils, breads, eggs, meats and now she even carries our very own local chickens for your shopping convenience.